-The “Monitoring Activities of Teenagers to Comprehend their Habits” (MATCH) study aims to better understand how sport and physical activity participation evolve during childhood and adolescence.
+The “Monitoring Activities of Teenagers to Comprehend their Habits” (MATCH) study aims to better understand how sport and physical activity participation evolve during childhood, adolescence, and early adulthoud.
 MATCH is unique given it collects more detailed information on sport and physical activity than other studies and does so on a greater frequency on a long period of time.
-937 students completed self-report questionnaires every four months from grade 5 or 6 until the end of grade 12.
+929 students completed self-report questionnaires every four months from grade 5 or 6 until the end of grade 12.
 These same participants are now asked to complete self-report questionnaires every year.
-To complement all of this information, MATCH also has a sub-sample of 23 participants who take part in individual interviews annually.
+To complement this information, MATCH also has a sub-sample of 23 participants who take part in individual interviews annually.
 Parents (or guardians) of students took part in a telephone-administered questionnaire in the first year of the study.
 Finally, a school environment assessment was conducted for every school in collaboration with school representatives at two different times.
 The frequent follow-ups enable characterising behaviours during periods of important changes and development.
 Results to date have identified predictors of participation in different types of sports at the level of the individual (i.e., personal attributes, psychological characteristics), the social environment (i.e., behaviours of peers, support from parents), and the physical environment (i.e., rurality, access to infrastructure).
 MATCH data also indicate that participation in different types of sports is differentially associated with different outcomes, including quality of life, psychological wellbeing, and future participation in sports.

 For more information: